stereobooster/beoe/packages/demo/src/content/docs/start-here/strategy.md

 WIP
 :::

-- **cons**
 - CSS conflicts
   - CSS from website can affect diagram
     - potential solution `.not-content`
   - CSS from diagram can affect website (d2 diagrams)
     - this can break dark theme or other diagrams on the same page
     - potential solution use unique prefix to make sure there is no clash
-  - Dark theme can be limited (black and white)